 There are ten items within the Risk Type Compass® that assess the validity, or consistency, of a person's responses.
 The scale is made up of items that the majority of people will answer in the same way, agreeing with the positive items and disagreeing with the negative items.
-If a respondent starts to drop points on this scale it is indicative of highly unusual response patterns, possibly due to careless responding or not adequately paying attention to the items.
+If a respondent starts to drop points on this scale it is indicative that they are not adequately paying attention to the items.
 Example items within the validity scale include 'most people have some positive qualities' and 'I like to do things well'.

 The validity scale ranges from 0-50 and scores that are equal to, or greater than, 24 are deemed acceptable.
 Anybody who scores below 24 on the validity scale is flagged up as having an invalid profile.
 All of the Risk Type Compass® reports include a validity statement that indicates whether the profile is valid and interpretable or invalid.
+If the profile is invalid this would suggest careless or inattentive responding.
 Depending on the situation, the respondent may be asked to complete the assessment again, or the reasoning behind the respondent's carelessness may be explored as part of a feedback discussion.